 In fact, you can probably imagine a lot of the stories the telecom company could tell in its national TV commercials, in print and in its retail stores.

-But for now, let’s talk about web design and how you can (and should) use that to bring your brand story to life.
+But for now, let’s talk about web design best practices, specifically on how you can (and should) use web design to bring your brand story to life.

 How to tell your brand story using web design

 Your website is an absolutely critical marketing, branding and storytelling asset.